VanessaNimmo/portfolio/README.md

 **Wednesday**

 Get final approval for website design.
-Begin coding with plain HTML, focussing on using appropriate tags for content to make the site accessible to scree readers.
+Begin coding with plain HTML, focussing on using appropriate tags for content to make the site accessible to screen readers.
 Set up Netlify deployment.

 **Thursday**